sagemath/trac_to_gh/Issue 9389.md

 # Issue 9389: sage crashing when computing local_data() for an EC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9389

 Original creator: arminstraub